-Constantly removing your ring because you’re worried about it getting damaged makes it more likely that you’ll misplace and lose it, so you want to make sure that your engagement ring will fit in with your life.
+Constantly removing your ring because you’re worried about it getting damaged makes it more likely that you’ll misplace it, so a practical engagement ring is one that will fit in with your life.

 There’s one ring setting style which offers way more protection than any other.
 One setting style that will stand proud and protect your center stone like a medieval knight shielding a damsel in distress.
-That setting style is the bezel setting.

-The fact that a bezel setting restricts light entering the side of the diamond doesn’t affect the light entering the top of the diamond and therefore has minimal effect on the level of parkle.
+The fact that a bezel setting restricts light entering the side of the diamond doesn’t affect the light entering the top of the diamond and therefore has minimal effect on the level of sparkle.

 If you don’t want to go for a bezel setting you can of course choose an alternative, but there are definitely some setting styles to avoid.